 No matter how careful you are when completing your bankruptcy forms, mistakes can still happen.
-If you made a mistake or forgot to include something when you initially filed, you can easily correct your mistake by amending the forms.
+If you made a mistake or forgot to include something when you initially filed, you can quickly correct your error by amending the forms.
 Read on to learn more about why you may need to amend a bankruptcy form and how to do it.

-Below are some of the main reasons why you may need to amend your bankruptcy paperwork.
+Sometimes, however, you need to make a change to your paperwork after the initial filing.
+Below are some of the main reasons why you might need to amend your bankruptcy paperwork.

 You can usually go on your local bankruptcy court’s website to find the forms and procedures on how to amend your bankruptcy papers.
 Alternatively, you can find this information at the courthouse.

 The necessary forms will normally include a blank version of the specific form you wish to amend, an amendment cover sheet form, and possibly an additional notice form if you are adding more creditors.

 Follow the instructions in the local rules or on the forms to fill them out correctly.
 If there was a mistake on the original form filed with the court, fill in the corrected information on the new blank form.
 If something was omitted, include it in the new form.

 Certain districts will ask you to include and submit only the information being amended.
 But others may require that you fill in the other unchanged information as it was on the original form.
 Also, most districts will require you to write “amended” on the new forms and may ask you also to specify whether you are adding, deleting, or correcting information.

 After completing all the necessary forms, you need to file them with the court.
 The local rules and procedures will have information on how to do this.
 The court clerk can also assist you and let you know if anything is missing.
 Most amendments are free but if you are adding new creditors you may need to pay an additional fee.
 In addition to filing the forms with the court, you will need to serve them (send a copy to) on the bankruptcy trustee and the affected creditors.